oliver-hughes/blog-live/honey-i-shrunk-the-image/2021-11-16-honey-i-shrunk-the-image.md

 hello-world    13.3kB
 ```

-So our score to beat is 13.3kB, surprisingly small actually, so the alternative
+So our score to beat is 13.3kB, smaller than I was expecting (or hoping), this
-baseline would be:
+may take some work to beat.
+The alternative baseline is an ubuntu base image:

 ### ubuntu